 Actually, many boudoir photographers specialise in male models.
 This genre is commonly called ‘dudeoir‘.

 All the DIY boudoir photography tips in this guide can be applied to models of any gender identity.
+So be open to trying out a few boudoir ideas!

 Why Should You Take DIY Boudoir Photos?